French Army on Parade in 1939

 The following are my thoughts on the matter:

 - French and British forces, in combination with the not inconsiderable military strength of Czechoslovakia, could have stopped Hitler cold in 1938.
 Chamberlain was principally to blame for the failure to act, but I believe Daladier should have stood by the Czechs regardless.
 If that had happened the battle could have gone either way, but the odds were more favorable to the French and Czechs than they were for the Allies in 1940.

 o-When the Germans invaded Poland in September 1939 the French and British should have attacked from the west.
 Again, the decision could have gone either way, but the Allies chances at that time were much better than in the following May.

 - Britain should have contributed more to the fight in Belgium.
 The BEF consisted of 10 excellent divisions.
 Even allowing for its naval contribution, the United Kingdom and its commonwealth states could have done much better.
 By extreme effort, France alone managed to field 109 divisions, and the United Kingdom had a slightly larger population.
-After the debacle, Britain and the commonwealth were eventually forced to mobilize armies many times the size of the original BEF.
+After the debacle, Britain and the commonwealth states were eventually forced to mobilize armies many times the size of the original BEF.
 Britain should have been better prepared for the critical encounter in May 1940.